fread-ink/fread-vagrant/README.md

 ./build.sh
 ```

-The generated initrd will be in `out/`.
+The generated initrd will be at `~/fread-initrd/initrd.cpio`.

 # Compiling the kernel